Guardianship

 It isn’t always necessary to detain a person in hospital for them to be assessed or treated.
 When detention isn’t necessary, section 7 of the Mental Health Act gives the option for an individual called a ‘guardian’ to be appointed.

 A guardian has special legal powers to make some decisions for a person who has a mental disorder.
-It is rare for a person with dementia to have a guardianship order but it is an option.
+It is rare for someone with dementia to have a guardianship order, but it is an option.

 A guardian has three powers:

-- to require the person to go to specific places for medical treatment, work, education or training (but they can’t use force to take the person there)
+• to require the person to attend medical or other appointments – but they can’t use force to take the person there

-- to demand that a doctor, an AMHP or another specified person is able to visit the person where they live.
+• to require that mental health professionals are able to visit the person where they live.

 Legal and financial advice